sideeffffect/testoutsource/README.md

 ## Classes overview

-There are 3 most important classes.
+There are 3 most important classes:

-`cz.sideeffect.testoutsource.Calculator` represents the calculator.
+ * `cz.sideeffect.testoutsource.Calculator` represents the calculator.

-`cz.sideeffect.testoutsource.instructions.Instruction`
+ * `cz.sideeffect.testoutsource.instructions.Instruction`
    represents instructions for the calculator, it is an abstract class with concrete subclasses for each instruction.

-`cz.sideeffect.testoutsource.Main` is used for executing the program from commandline.
+ * `cz.sideeffect.testoutsource.Main` is used for executing the program from commandline.

 ## Usage